telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/unbind(eventname,-eventhandler).md

 ---
 title: unbind(eventName, eventHandler)
-page_title: The unbind(eventName, eventHandler) method of the HTML5 Report Viewer explained
+page_title: The unbind(eventName, eventHandler) method of the HTML5 Report Viewer
 description: "Learn more about the unbind(eventName, eventHandler) method of the Telerik Reporting HTML5 Report Viewer and how to use it to customize the viewer's behavior."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/unbind(eventname,-eventhandler)
 tags: unbind(eventname,,eventhandler)